Fxitech2025/MYDashboardFx/README.md

 # 📑 Overview

 In this example, you can see how components in Javafx can be worked to align with a good design.
 This lib contains methods to fast understand how JavaFX and properties work.
-As a dashboard separated as modules, you can see the appearance and properties for controls and layouts, and base classes for implementing pre-build views.
+As a dashboard separated as moduleImpls, you can see the appearance and properties for controls and layouts, and base classes for implementing pre-build views.

 # 💻 Environment